 Advantages: Since there is no ink or media applied to the fabric, sublimation produces the softest transfers in the entire garment decoration spectrum.
 The transfers are also very washfast (meaning, the image won’t wash off if the garment is properly laundered).
 There are no design limitations dictating the range of colors or kind of images you can sublimate.
 Everything from fancy, full color images to simple logos will work (See Fig 1:).
 And sublimation can also be used to dye polymer-coated items like mugs and ceramic tiles.
 Sublimation is pretty easy to do, and the quality of the transfers is fairly consistent .
 Finally, one of the biggest advantages of sublimation is the low initial equipment cost.
 Depending on the size of the printer, startup packages including a basic heat press can be purchased for less than $1,000.
 If you already have a heat press, you can get started for under $600.00.

 Currently the Virtuoso product line consists both desktop and large format models.
-The desktop options consist of the Virtuoso SG400 and SG800 printers, which replaced the RICOH SG3110 and 7100DN models.
+The desktop options consist of the Virtuoso SG400 and SG800 printers.

 The large format sublimation solution comes in the form of the new Virtuoso VJ628.
 Based on the MUTOH ValueJet line, the Virtuoso VJ628 adapts Mutoh’s intelligent interweave print firmware and rock solid reliability to dye sublimation using Sawgrass SubliJET HD ink.
 The MUTOH ValueJet platform is an excellent choice for those who want a trouble-free sublimation printer.
 The 24″ print width opens the door to lucrative markets like performance apparel and ladies fashion.
-The full package misses our sub-$5,000 target, but a basic starter package is available for only $4,999.00.
-It’s a dual CMYK configuration that comes with Sawgrass Creative Studio software and templates, an installation kit, and two 100 foot rolls of QC Pro sublimation transfer paper.
+The basic dual CMYK package squeaks in just under our sub-$5,000 target.
+It comes with Sawgrass Creative Studio software and templates, an installation kit, and two 100 foot rolls of QC Pro sublimation transfer paper.
 If that’s what you’ve been waiting for, click here and drop one into your shopping cart.

 Another common complaint is about the relatively high cost of dye sublimation ink, which is available from Sawgrass Technologies.
 And, since Sawgrass’ market strategy has been based on replacing OEM ink in other companies’ printers, there was the potential for conflict between Sawgrass customers and printer manufacturers who weren’t thrilled about supporting third party ink.
-That problem has been solved with the advent of the Virtuoso line of printers which are supplied directly through Sawgrass.
+That problem is solved if you choose the Virtuoso line of printers which are supplied directly through Sawgrass.

 Speaking of printers, you can’t use Sawgrass inks in just any printer.
 It must be a piezo inkjet printer for which Sawgrass has drivers.
 These are typically Epson and RICOH models.
 So if you have a perfectly good inkjet printer you’d like to dedicate to garment decoration, it may not be usable for sublimation.
 If you do have a suitable model on hand, the printer in effect becomes a one trick pony.
 It can no longer be used for office documents or other applications.